 When a marriage is affected by past childhood sexual abuse it’s a family matter, especially for the immediate family.
-The affects of childhood sexual abuse have a trajectory into marriage that extends as well into the life of our children.
+The effects of childhood sexual abuse have a trajectory into marriage that extends as well into the life of our children.
 When a wife is the survivor of childhood sexual abuse, her husband is often in a role of unusual challenge and unique opportunity.

 Brian’s wife, Tanya, was in her early 30’s when she fully disclosed her childhood sexual abuse; the average age for a woman’s disclosure is 26.
 Brian minimized the effects of the abuse and thought Tanya would eventually conquer the effects.
 Instead, the effects conquered her.
 She was eventually admitted to the psychiatric ward of the hospital.